 Best of all, perhaps, Pas-de-Calais, part of the Nord-Pas-de-Calais region, is just a short ferry hop (or Eurotunnel trip) from the UK, making it perfect for parents who appreciate short, hassle-free, more environmentally friendly journeys.

-Spend part of family holidays in Pas de Calais exploring the Opal Coast, a fabulous swathe of beach dotted with fun little towns and offering masses of entertainment for little ones.
+Explore the Opal Coast, a fabulous swathe of beach dotted with fun little towns and offering masses of entertainment for little ones.
 Le Touquet-Paris-Plage is very popular with the French – it got its name after becoming a playground for wealthy Parisians.
 As well as interesting architecture, including 1920s and 1930s villas commissioned by the likes of Noel Coward, it has such family-friendly amenities and activities as water-parks, sand-yachting, sailing, aqua-boarding and horse-riding.
 Like a slightly more stylish Bournemouth, Le Touquet offers good, clean fun for kids, very good restaurants and some hip nightlife for those who feel like getting a babysitter.

 Le Touquet holds the Famille Plus label, meaning it's been singled out as particularly child-friendly.
 The same goes for Neufchâtel Hardelot.